-Coconut and coconut products have been popular ever since after the misconception of trans. fat and saturate fat is revealed.
+Coconut and coconut products have been popular ever since after the misconception of trans. fat and saturated fat is revealed.
 Want to get in with the new hyped trend?
 Try this coconut clusters recipe, bake extra crispy with cashew nuts, chia seeds, pumpkin seeds on top of a marbling chocolate bark.

 Sound delicious right?
 It’s true, this snack would be so hard to keep those fingers away from.
 And yes, you would wonder why you haven’t made this sooner.

 To add to the crispy bake coconut flakes, I would add some halved or semi crush cashew nuts.
-Now, this can be replace with any sort of nuts like almond, peanut, wasabi pea, etc. to vary the flavor.
+Now, this can be replaced with any sort of nuts like almond, peanut, wasabi pea, etc. to vary the flavor.

 The final clusters also get more gorgeous with pumpkin seeds and chia.
-Again, peeled sunflower seeds, sesame and any other seed can be subbed in.
+Again, peeled sunflower seeds, sesame, and any other seed can be subbed in.

 Recipe for Coconut clusters